Believe it or not, there isn’t a consensus on how old the game of football is.

 |Turf Moor||1883||Burnley FC|

-It is hard to believe that some of these stadiums go back over 220 years and are still in use today.
+Looking back, it’s mind-blowing to think that some of these stadiums are more than 220 years old and are still in use as football grounds.

-If you are a fan of football or just interested in learning more about the history of the sport, then we recommend paying these stadiums a visit.
+If you are a football fan or just interested in learning more about their history, we recommend visiting these stadiums to look around.